 Taxi ranks can be found all over the city; at major tourists spots, in front of hotels and at the McCarran International Airport (LAS).

 However, you can also call a Las Vegas cab, book online or via the taxi company’s mobile application, establishing well defined pickup points.
 There are 16 different taxi companies in the valley of Las Vegas, making it extremely simple to find your taxi transfer around the city.
 All taxi company’s vehicles are white with their company colours across the sides of the car, except for one, the iconic yellow cab.

 The Benefits of Booking a Las Vegas Transfer in Advance

 It is always a nice feeling to know that you don’t have to run around the town, trying to find an empty taxi, especially late at night or carrying around luggage.
-Knowing that your reliable taxi driver is waiting for you exactly where you asked him to be gives you great piece of mind.
+Knowing that your reliable taxi driver is waiting for you exactly where you asked them to be, gives you great peace of mind.
 Booking your transfer in advance, not only gives you that reassurance, it also allows you to pay a fixed price and not watch the meter get higher as you go.
-There are only benefits when booking your Las Vegas taxi in advance with Welcome Pickups, as you can also guarantee a stellar English-speaking driver.
+There are only benefits when booking your Las Vegas private shuttle in advance with Welcome Pickups, as you can also guarantee a stellar local driver.

 Las Vegas Taxi Tips